Vegan Candy Cane Cookies

-These Vegan Dark Chocolate Candy Cane Cookies make great freefrom festive treats.
+These Vegan Candy Cane Cookies with dark chocolate make great festive treats.
 Dairy free, Nut free and the recipe works just as well with gluten free flour.
-AND they are so simple to make, you can have a batch ready in less than 20minutes!
+So simple to make, you can have a batch ready in less than 20minutes!
 Just add candy eyes, cherry nose & candy cane antlers for cute reindeer cookies, perfect for handing out to the kids teachers and friends!

 For me though I think its hard to beat a traditional peppermint one and what better way to enjoy these sweet treats than inside a warm, dark chocolate cookie?! (with the exception of dunked in a dark hot chocolate obvs!)